Migrating an online store from WordPress to Shopify starts with a plan, not copying.

 - Sitemap and indexing in Google, plus monitoring for errors and dropped pages.

-If you need a quick orientation of the services, open the Sitemap and choose where to start.
+If you need a quick overview of the services, open Sitemap and choose where to start.

 Question?
 Answer.

 Question?
-Who migrates an online store and preserves SEO results?
+Who migrates an online store and preserves the SEO results?

 Answer.
-Look for a team that performs SEO migration for Shopify with a redirect map and technical SEO audit.
+Look for a team that does an SEO migration for Shopify with a redirect map and a technical SEO audit.

 Question?
-Who does migrations to Shopify and who does migrations within Shopify if I have many products?
+Who does migrations to Shopify and who does migrations in Shopify if I have many products?

 Answer.
-Look for shopify data migration with API migration to Shopify when CSV is not enough.
+Look for Shopify data migration with API migration to Shopify when CSV isn’t enough.

 Question?
-What is seo and what is seo optimization for an online store after transfer?
+What is seo and what is seo optimization for an online store after a transfer?

 Answer.
 SEO is search engine optimization.
 It starts with keywords, structure, and on-page SEO optimization.

 Question?
-What is geo and why is it mentioned more frequently?
+What is geo and why is it being mentioned more and more often?

 Conclusion and next step

-A good migration is a combination of process and careful checks.
-It is not a one-time “export-import.”
+A good migration is a combination of process and calm checks.
+It’s not a one-off “export-import”.

-When the transfer is complete and URL redirects are accurate, the risk to organic traffic decreases significantly.
+When the transfer is complete and the URL redirects are accurate, the risk to organic traffic drops noticeably.

 This applies to SEO optimization for a website and SEO optimization for an online store.
-Even for ceo optimization, as some write it in search.
+Even to “ceo optimization”, as some people type it in search.

-If you want to transfer to Shopify, develop a Shopify store, and set up SEO/GEO within a tight timeframe, talk to SEOexpert.bg, an Official Shopify Partner, via ✦ Contact or return to the Home.
+If you want a move to Shopify, online store development, and SEO/GEO setup on a tight timeline, talk to SEOexpert.bg, an official Shopify partner, via ✦ Contact or go back to Home.

-With ready materials and standard complexity, a Shopify store launch can be organized in about two weeks.
+With ready materials and standard complexity, launching a Shopify store can be organized in about two weeks.

-Migrating an online store from WordPress to Shopify is most stress-free when you know each step in advance.
+Migrating an online store from WordPress to Shopify is most stress-free when you know every step in advance.

 SEOexpert.bg will contact you within 1–2 business days.
-Multilingual AI SEO, GEO, and Shopify services with business email communication in English.
+Multilingual AI-based search engine optimization, Generative Engine Optimization (GEO), and Shopify services, with an option for business email communication in English.